Open-Source Software Libraries Security

 Intended end result

 At the end of the project, each PCSI partner will have a good understanding of the risks of using open source libraries and improved knowledge and skills about an array of software testing techniques including fuzzing.
 As a result, the exposure to security risks is reduced and the quality of all the PCSI partners' software products in which open source libraries is used has significantly improved.
-While it is possible that no zero-day vulnerabilities will be found in these libraries, while the project is running, the TI sharing platform that will be set up will be put into production at the PCSI partners.
-Using this platform, Threat Intelligence will be shared on which OSSLS are safe to use.

 Picture source: www.vecteezy.com